 The Board has taken positive steps in this direction.
 The WSBA Bylaws require Governors to hold at least two informational meetings for prospective candidates in their respective districts.
 The Addendum to Governor Responsibilities (adopted by the Board in April 2006) "assign[s] to each Governor whose term is expiring and whose position will be filled by the election of a successor, the responsibility to chair a committee of not more than five persons to recruit two or more candidates to file for the position" (see Appendix E), and outgoing Governors are required to report on the work of his or her recruiting committee at a Board meeting.
-But the organization must do more.
+But Governors, who are already overburdened, often lack time, resources, and know-how to do such outreach effectively.
+So the organization must do more.